What does a Animal Care Attendant do?

 - Cons:

-- Emotional challenges of dealing with sick or injured animals
+- Potential emotional challenges when dealing with sick animals.

 What is the job outlook for a Animal Care Attendant?